-Looking for some of the best Australian authors to read?
-Here’s our guide to 10 literary talents you won’t be able to put down…
+Looking for some of the best Australian authors of all time?
+Here’s our guide to 10 literary talents you won’t be able to put down!

-Whether it’s a breezy beach day or raining buckets, there’s always a perfect occasion to tuck into a good book (especially if you’ve already had your Netflix binge).
-Sometimes overlooked on an international scale, there’s a whole host of amazing Australian authors with some truly incredible novels to show for it.
+Whether it’s a breezy beach day or its raining buckets, there’s always a perfect occasion to tuck into a good book (especially if you’ve already had your Netflix binge).
+Sometimes overlooked on an international scale, there’s a whole host of amazing books written by Australian authors.

 Clive James is not simply just a writer, but also a journalist, critic, poet and broadcaster whose wealth of wit and language has made him a favourite among many.
 Born in Sydney, James was first named Vivian, but was later allowed to change it as it became known as a female name, leading him to choose Clive.
 His memoirs in particular are known for their satirical nature, and his own friendships and acquaintances with some of the 20th centuries most iconic cultural figures makes them a dazzling read.